How To Get Rid Of Piercing Keloids

 It’s important to keep your expectations in perspective before attempting to get rid of keloids.

-There is no sure-fire way to get rid of keloid scars.
-Treatments can minimize their appearance, but even then it’s common for them to return after they have been treated.
+There is no sure-fire way to get rid of these types of scars, no matter how big or small.
+Treatments can minimize their appearance, but even then it’s common for them to return to a piercing site after they have been treated.

 Everyone’s body and every keloid scar is different.
 That means not every treatment will have the same results across different cases.

-Not everyone is susceptible to developing keloids, and whether you are or not largely depends on genetics.
+Not everyone is susceptible to developing piercing scars such as keloids, and whether you are or not largely depends on genetics.

 First, your ethnicity plays a role.
-Keloids are more common in skin with darker pigments, so they’re more prevalent among people of African, Asian, or Hispanic descent.
+Keloids are a more common form of scar tissue in skin of color, so they’re more prevalent among people of African, Asian, or Hispanic descent.